Radiation Side Effects

 - Stomach and abdomen: Nausea and vomiting, diarrhea

 - Pelvic area: Diarrhea, rectal bleeding, incontinence, or bladder irritation

 In addition, men and women may experience different side effects such as sexual dysfunction in men or disruptions in the menstrual cycle in women.
 Women should not become pregnant during radiation treatment because it may harm the unborn child.

 Coping with Common Side Effects of Radiation

 There are ways to help you ease your discomfort.

 - Get plenty of rest.

-- Eat healthy.
+- Eat healthily.
 Depending on the part of your body getting radiation, your care team may suggest changes in your diet.

 To care for your skin in the treatment area: